 In short, we’d suggest social ads if you’re looking to run campaigns that are more geared towards branding or conversions that occur later on in the funnel.
 Facebook allows you to run extremely targeted ads, which makes it easier to reach the right people, but because there is no search aspect involved, you’re not reaching leads who are necessarily already in search of what you’re offering.

 For digital marketing, video content is critical.
 So, it’s not surprising that 51% of specialists in this field make constant use of YouTube ads.
 And they’ve got the intention of increasing their advertising spend in the future.
 By 2020, this platform accounted for 27% of spending on digital video ads.
 The rest focused on social ads and SEM.

 However, by 2021, a recommended and great way to access YouTube services would be through influencer marketing.
 In this way, you can target your ideal audience through the profile of someone else who is already engaging with them.

 For a small business owner like you, this is a double win for you.
 You gain visibility on the social network and you’re (hopefully) generating sales or conversions through the influencer’s followers.
 So, it gives you an option to grow your social following while also piggybacking off of the interest and engagement of the influencer’s existing user base.

-More importantly, online videos will account for 82% of all consumer internet traffic by 2022.
+More importantly, online videos will account for 82% of all consumer internet traffic by the end of 2022.
 So, if you haven’t integrated paid YouTube advertising into your digital marketing strategy, it’s time for you to at least consider doing it.